Tuugboat/StatLearn_Homework/FoodProject/Writing/FoodProject_Writeup.md

 These are somewhat difficult to interpret; since the flavor palettes are not mutually exclusive, we often will see the same flavors in both the “more” and “less” columns.
-Additionally, it is not quite so straightforward as simply separating the foods from one another, in many cases (such as PC4 and PC6) we actually see the two extremes commonly paired together whereas other identified components (such as PC9) simply clash with one another.
+Additionally, it is not quite so straightforward as simply separating the ingredients from one another, in many cases (such as PC4 and PC6) we actually see the two extremes commonly paired together whereas other identified components (such as PC9) simply clash with one another.

 One possible interpretation of these PCs is more as a comparing/contrasting axis than a set of pair/don’t pair guidelines.
 By